 Yes, these Budecort inhalers are safe to take if you are pregnant or plan to be pregnant.

-It is classified as pregnancy category ‘B’ by the FDA, there is no risk in other studies: studies of animal reproduction have not shown a risk to the fetus and there are no adequate and well-controlled studies in pregnant women.
+The FDA classified it as pregnancy category ‘B’; there is no risk in other studies: animal reproduction studies have not shown a threat to the fetus.
+There are no adequate and well-controlled studies on pregnant women.

 Is it safe to take it if I am breastfeeding?